Cindy-xdZhang/Software-Renderer/README.md

 > + Implement soft shadows using distribution ray tracing

 ### 2.1 Software-implemented Graphics Pipeline
-> + Add triangle meshes support.(Support  xx.obj file )
+> + Support triangle meshes (Xxx.obj file ).
-> + Camera Rotation: Arcball controls
+> + Camera Rotation: mouse-Arcball controls.
-> + Pan moving and Zoom in Operation
+> + Camera moving and Zoom in Operation
 > + z-buffer technique;Multi-thread rasterization ;Gouraud shading/Phong shading;
-> + Procedural texture: stripe;Image texture.
+> + Procedural texture: stripe.
+> + Image texture.
+> + Procedural landmass: marching cube to generate a random landmass.
+> Skybox (wip).
-> + NOTE： perspective correct texture coordinates interpolation is implemnted, but the KAUST_beacon.obj doesn't give the correct texture coordinates, so I am using a parameterization with spherical coordinates.
+> + Perspective correct interpolation.
+[NOTE： perspective correct texture coordinates interpolation is implemnted, but the KAUST_beacon.obj doesn't give the correct texture coordinates, so I am using a parameterization with spherical coordinates.  ]

 ### Manual
 > for  ray-tracing system First of all you need to use left button of mouse to click to select an object, once this object is selected, it’s color turns to purple, and later instruction all apply to this object.
 If you want cancel selection, click mid-button of your mouse.